HappyPotatoHead/projectgarden/content/Data Analysis & Machine Learning/Cardiovascular Risk Analysis.md

 The age distribution is right-skewed, indicating that the demographic of the dataset is primarily teenagers and working adults.
 Based on the [[Cardiovascular Risk Analysis#Cardiovascular Risk|cardiovascular risk graph]], this suggests that most individuals with a higher risk of cardiovascular disease are younger.

-The histogram shows that the distribution of height is a rather normal distribution with some spikes.
-The distribution of weight is slightly right skewed with some seemingly extreme weights.
-Paired with the age histogram, this may explain why individuals with a higher risk of developing cardiovascular risk are younger.

 Finally, the BMI histogram denotes a multimodal distribution, as shown by the presence of multiple peaks.
-There are peaks between 15 and 20, between 25 and 30, and between 30 and 40.
-This suggests that the dataset may represent several underlying subpopulations or distinct clusters with different BMI ranges.
+There are peaks between 15 and 20, between 25 and 30, and between 30 and 40, suggesting several underlying subpopulations or distinct clusters with different BMI ranges.

 ### Lifestyle and Demographic

 ![[lifestyle_demographic.jpg]]

+![[fitness_level.jpg]]

-The data distribution for the gender feature is evenly distributed with 50.5% male and 49.5% female.
-This suggests that both genders are evenly represented in the dataset.
-This can minimise potential bias in the machine learning model, preventing the model from skewing towards one gender over the other.
+Both genders are evenly represented in the dataset, which may help minimise potential bias in the machine learning models and prevent them from skewing toward one gender .

-The majority of individuals — 81.7% — have a family member with cardiovascular disease, while only 18.3% have no such family history.
-Having a family history _of_ cardiovascular disease is shown to elevate the risk factor.[^1][^2]
+The majority of individuals — 81.7% — have a family member with cardiovascular disease, while only 18.3% report no such family history.
+A family history _of_ cardiovascular disease is shown to elevate the risk factor [^1][^2].
+Despite the reported low levels of alcohol consumption, other contributing factors are likely driving the observed cardiovascular risk.
+There are arguments that low to moderate alcohol consumption is cardio-protective amongst apparently healthy individuals [^3]; however, this conclusion came from older studies which may had methodological issues, attenuating the strength of the conclusion.
+Nonetheless, modern research suggests that the risks of alcohol consumption outweigh any potential benefits [^4].

-The alcohol feature shows that the low value significantly dominates the rest, followed by none.
-This suggests that the younger individuals in the sample tend to consume little to no alcohol.
-Alcohol is also known to elevate the risk factor, and the relatively low levels of alcohol consumption suggest that other factors are likely driving the risk factor.

-It may be argued that low to moderate alcohol consumption is cardio-protective amongst apparently healthy individuals [^3]; however, this conclusion is made from some older studies which may have had methodological issues, attenuating the strength of the conclusion.

-More modern research suggests that the risks of alcohol consumption often outweigh any potential benefits. [^4]

-The large gap between the levels of consumption may introduce bias to the model.

-The most popular form of transportation in the dataset is the bus, with 1,573 individuals using it.
-In contrast, only 6 individuals rely on bicycles.
-This disparity may suggest that the data was collected from urban areas where buses are a common mode of transportation, while cycling is less prevalent.
+In terms of performance, the large gap between the levels of consumption may introduce bias to the model.
+The large disparity between transportation via bus and via bicycle may suggest that the data was collected from urban areas where buses are a common mode of transportation, while cycling is less prevalent.
 This could also provide insights into the overall physical activity levels of the sample, as reliance on buses may correlate with lower physical activeness compared to cycling.

-![[fitness_level.jpg]]

-Rather than going off of a conjecture, the exercise bar graph shows that 716 individuals do not exercise, 773 individuals rarely exercise, 493 moderate exercises, and 118 regularly exercises.
+The majority of the sample reported engaging in little to no regular physical activity, a a factor known to elevate cardiovascular risk [^5].

 ## Bivariate Analysis